 A Look at Temptation and Fortitude

 Consider the cunning ways of the devil to lure us into temptation by delving into The Screwtape Letters by C.S.
 Lewis.
 These fictitious letters from a senior demon of Hell, Screwtape, to his protégé, Wormword, give us a peek into the world of temptation and fortitude, and provide a bountiful landscape for discussion of sin, vice, virtue, and the inner working of the human conscience.
-Please join us on the following four Tuesday evenings:
+There will be four sessions on the following Tuesday evenings:

 7:00 – 8:00pm